Downtown Charleston quiets after 1 week of protests over George Floyd's death

-The streets of downtown Charleston were quiet Saturday afternoon, the first day no organized protests were held on the peninsula after a week of demonstrations to honor African Americans killed by police.
+The streets of downtown Charleston were quiet Saturday afternoon, the first day no organized protests were held on the peninsula after a week of demonstrations to honor George Floyd and other African Americans killed by police.

 Charleston city and police officials expected a rally to take place at Colonial Lake around 3 p.m.
 Saturday afternoon.
 No such event took place.
 As of 4 p.m., the park was empty, save for the occasional jogger or dog-walker.

-Note: Editor's Note: A previous version of this story incorrectly stated that protesters had gathered at Colonial Lake Saturday afternoon.